‘Kelp’ us Expand Maine’s Place-based Elementary Curriculum!

 - Seaweed’s role in solutions for a changing climate

-By teaching these ideas to kids at an early age, it will help them to understand why seaweed aquaculture is important to the state of Maine, and how it can help:
+Teaching these ideas to kids during 5th and 6th grade will help them understand why seaweed aquaculture is important to Maine and how it can help…

-- Stabilize our fishing communities in the face of a changing climate and ocean
+- Stabilize our fishing community in the face of a changing climate and ocean

 - Preserve working waterfronts